-Of course, that means that if an international transfer even within the SEPA area is done in another currency than EUR, it automatically becomes a foreign transfer (non-SEPA).
+Of course, that means that if an international transfer - even within the SEPA zone - is done in another currency than EUR, it automatically becomes a foreign transfer (non-SEPA).
 Also, transfers to countries outside of SEPA will always be foreign transfers (non-SEPA).

 Andorra